Tutorial

 Note With the nextflow pipeline, you don't need the preparation step and those will be made along the way.

-Note fast_profile mode requires a gene file and a STB file.
+Note profile mode requires a gene file and a STB file.
 The gene file MUST BE following Prodigal NUCLEOTIDE format.
 For generating STB file, use the following command:

 zipstrain utilities generate_stb --genomes-dir-file <path/to/genomes_dir_file>